COVID outbreak hits Nationals; 3-game series vs. Mets off - WTMJ

 AP National Writer

-WASHINGTON (AP) — The entire season-opening three-game series between the Washington Nationals and New York Mets was called off on Friday because of a COVID-19 outbreak on the 2019 World Series champions, who had four players test positive for COVID-19.
+WASHINGTON (AP) — The entire season-opening three-game series between the Washington Nationals and New York Mets was called off on Friday because of a COVID-19 outbreak on the 2019 World Series champions, who had four players test positive and another five quarantining after contact tracing.

-The Nationals announced the postponement of games scheduled for Saturday and Sunday at Nationals Park, saying the decision was “due to continued follow-up testing and contact tracing involving members of the Nationals organization.”

-Four Nationals players have tested positive since Monday for COVID-19, the illness caused by the novel coronavirus, general manager Mike Rizzo said.
-He added that there are five other players and one staff member who are under quarantine after contact tracing determined those half-dozen people potentially could have been exposed, too.
+A total of four players have tested positive for the illness caused by the novel coronavirus — including one Rizzo said Thursday was considered merely a “likely positive” — and another five are under quarantine after contact tracing determined they potentially could have been exposed, too.
+A staff member is also in quarantine.

 Rizzo has not identified any of the players involved — and said he will not.